FacturX-NET/FacturXDotNet/FacturXDotNet/README.md

 When working with higher profiles, users can assume that properties required by those profiles are set, even though they are technically nullable.

-## Specifications
+### 5. Reimplementation of Schematron Rules in C#

-The specification of the Cross-Industry Invoice (CII) syntax and the associated business rules can be found in the [Factur-X specification](https://fnfe-mpe.org/factur-x/).
+For performance reasons, the validation does not use the schematron file provided by the Factur-X standard.
+Instead, it implements the same set of rules has been reimplemented in C#.